AstraZeneca drug combination on track to fight lung cancer

 The update was provided in a scientific summary, or abstract, released ahead of the annual meeting of the American Society of Clinical Oncology (ASCO) later this month.

-MEDI4736 is an anti-PD-L1 therapy, which works by stopping a tumor's ability to evade the body's defenses.
+MEDI4736 is an anti-PD-L1 therapy, which works by stopping a tumour's ability to evade the body's defences.
 Tremelimumab blocks a different molecule, CTLA-4, that also keeps the immune system from attacking cancer.

-Such immunotherapy drugs are widely tipped to revolutionize cancer care and analysts predict they will generate tens of billions of dollars in annual sales.
+Such immunotherapy drugs are widely tipped to revolutionise cancer care and analysts predict they will generate tens of billions of dollars in annual sales.

 Safety, however, may be an issue, especially after results a year ago from a small study with a similar Bristol-Myers Squibb cocktail showed about half of patients experienced serious side effects.